grnydawn/VectorizeIt/README.md

 # VectorizeIt
 Experiments on Vectorization Techniques

-# Plan
-- define goals of experiment
-- put benchmarks in place
-- setup testing for the benchmarks
-- setup data collection for the benchmarks
-- setup analysis for the benchmarks
-- define goals of next experiment and return back to one of previous steps

-# Benchmarks
-- Levine's vectorization benchmark

 # Considerations for goal setup
 - How effective are currently available vectorization tools?
 - How to get ideas for improving vectorization?